 - Do have your student make sure that everything has been received by the admissions office.

 - Do make sure that all financial aid forms are completed by the appropriate deadlines.

-- Do spend some time searching for local scholarships.
+- Do encourage your student to spend some time searching for local scholarships.
 These may have spring application deadlines.

-- Do let the admissions office know if some important piece of information changes.
+- Do have your student let the admissions office know if some important piece of information changes.
 Is there a major financial change in your circumstances?
 Has your student just won a major award or championship?

-- Do help your student think generally about the college experience – not a specific college.
+- Do help your student think generally about the college experience — not a specific college.
 What might it feel like to be away from home?
-What is she most looking forward to?
-What is she concerned or excited about?
+What are they most looking forward to?
+What are they concerned or excited about?

 - Do help your student do some preparing for the college experience.
-Help him apply for a credit card – and talk to him about responsible use of it.
+Help them apply for a credit card — and talk to them about responsible use of it.
 Talk about budgets.
-Make sure he knows how to do laundry and cook a few staple items.
+Make sure they know how to do laundry and cook a few staple items.
 Talk about alcohol and drugs.
-Buy him a good alarm clock and make sure he can get himself moving in the morning on his own.
+Buy them a good alarm clock and make sure they can get moving in the morning on their own.

-- Do be prepared to listen if she wants to talk about her college choices and fears of rejection, but be prepared, too, if she just doesn’t want to talk about it.
+- Do be prepared to listen if your student wants to talk about college choices and fears of rejection, but be prepared, too, if they just don’t want to talk about it.
 Let your student take the lead.

 - Do give some thought to how you will respond to possible rejection letters.
 What will you say?
 How will you handle it?
 Don’t talk to your student about this yet, but your first reaction if that letter should come, can help your student keep perspective and deal with it.
 Be prepared.

 The college admissions process is rigorous and time consuming.
-Part of the process – in some ways one of the most difficult parts of the process – is the wait.
-Listen carefully to your student – both what she says directly and what she says between the lines – to take your cue about how to use this wait time.
+Part of the process — in some ways one of the most difficult parts of the process — is the wait.
+Listen carefully to your student — both what they say directly and what they say between the lines — to take your cue about how to use this wait time.
 Use it productively if you both feel you need to continue doing something, or take a welcome break.
-The next stage – making the final decision – will be here before you know it.
+The next stage — making the final decision — will be here before you know it.